-What causes puppy diarrhoea?
+What gives a puppy diarrhoea?

 There are a number of different triggers for diarrhoea in puppies.
 The majority of these triggers are not serious and can be easily addressed in order to stop your puppy suffering.